fairlearn/fairlearn/docs/faq.rst

        needs to be considered in terms of the societal context in which it is used.

     What sort of fairness related harms can Fairlearn address?
+        Group fairness....

     Can Fairlearn be used to detect bias in datasets?
+        Not yet....

     Can Fairlearn recommend ways to make my model fairer?
         No. Fairlearn is not magic.

     What unfairness mitigation techniques does Fairlearn support?
+        ExpGrad, PostProcessing....

     Which ML libraries does Fairlearn support?
         We have generally followed conventions for `scikit-learn` in Fairlearn.
         However, support is not restricted to Estimators from `scikit-learn`.
         Any algorithm which provides (or can be wrapped to provide) `fit()` and `predict()` methods should work.

     Does Fairlearn work for image and text data?
+        Just needs fit and predict on Estimator

     Is Fairlearn available in languages other than Python?
         For the moment, we only support Python >= 3.6

     Can I contribute to Fairlearn?
         Absolutely!
 Please see our Contributing Guide.

 .. topic:: Fairlearn and Microsoft

     What is the relationship between Fairlearn and Microsoft?
         Fairlearn has grown from a project at Microsoft Research in New York City.

     How does Fairlearn relate to Microsoft's push for Responsible AI?
+        Need text for this...

     What is the relationship between Fairlearn and AzureML?
         Those of us who work for Microsoft are enabling Fairlearn to integrate into the AzureML experience.
         However, this is only to provide access to the rich MLOps Lifecycle